 Babies and toddlers

 The rule of thumb is to take your baby to a dentist when the first tooth erupts or before their first birthday.
 Oral issues may start at this time.
-You can consult with a family dentist how you should take care of your child’s mouth.
+You can consult with a family dentist about how you should take care of your child’s mouth.

 The most common problems in the youngest patients include painful teething and cavities.
 Starting these visits early can also prevent future dental anxiety.